johko/johko.github.io/_posts/2024-12-04-robot-holmes-1.md

 **Image-Text Retrieval**

-Just around the corner Holmes enters another shop, filled with boxes of images.
-The boxes were everywhere, stacked all along the walls and even on the floor towers of boxes were leaning onto one another.
+Just around the corner, Holmes entered another shop, which was filled with boxes of images.
+The boxes were everywhere, stacked all along the walls and even on the floor.
+The towers of boxes were leaning onto one another, looming in an unsteady state, over the wary observer.
 Holmes carefully stepped around them, looking for the shop owner.
 He heard a mumbling from somewhere behind an exceptionally big cardboard box and found an old model deeply lost in thought looking at small images and muttering to himself.

-"What service do you offer?", Holmes asked a little too loud and was expecting the shopkeeper to wince at this sudden intruder, like in the shop before.
+"What service do you offer?", Holmes asked a little louder than intended and was expecting the shopkeeper to wince at this sudden intruder, like in the shop before.

 The old model stopped mumbling.
 "Name an animal", he suddenly said in the direction of Holmes, without looking up.
 "Elephant", Holmes said, slightly bewildered and curious what would happen next.
 At lightning speed, the shopkeeper picks a bunch of images from the box and hands them to Holmes - all showing elephants.